 Welcome to Week 7 of the Eat the Rainbow Fruit and Veggie Challenge!

 - It’s time for you to take the growth level quiz again!
 Find it here.
 We will use this to compare to your growth levels at the beginning of the challenge and at the end.
-Please fill this out by Thursday, February 25th!!
+Please fill this out by the end of the week!

 Today’s Topic: Let’s Talk About Snacks!!